gazebosim/gz-physics/tutorials/01_intro.md

 Next Tutorial: \ref installation

-Ignition Physics is a component in Ignition Robotics, a set of libraries designed to rapidly develop robot and simulation applications.
+Ignition Physics is a component in Ignition, a set of libraries designed to rapidly develop robot and simulation applications.
 The main goal of the library is to provide an abstraction layer to various physics engines, which gives end users the ability to use multiple physics engines